EgyptAir Flight 181

 EgyptAir Flight 181 was a domestic passenger flight from Borg El Arab Airport in Alexandria, Egypt, to Cairo International Airport.
-On 29 March 2016 the flight was hijacked by an Egyptian man claiming to wear an explosive belt and forced to divert to Larnaca International Airport in Cyprus.
+On 29 March 2016, the flight was hijacked by an Egyptian man claiming to wear an explosive belt and forced to divert to Larnaca International Airport in Cyprus.
 Most passengers and crew were released by the hijacker shortly after landing.
 The hijacker surrendered about seven hours later, and everybody escaped from the aircraft unharmed.
 The belt was later revealed to have contained mobile phones and no explosives.
 The aircraft involved in the incident was an EgyptAir Airbus A320-200.

 Hijacking

 Flight 181 departed Borg El Arab Airport in Alexandria at 06:38 local time (UTC+2) for a short flight to Cairo International Airport, carrying 56 passengers plus seven crew.
 After takeoff, the captain was informed that a passenger claiming to be wearing an explosive belt was demanding that the aircraft be flown to Cyprus.
-A passenger later reported that, during the flight, the flight attendants collected the passengers' passports, which was unusual for a domestic flight but common during a hijacking.
+A passenger later reported that, during the flight, the flight attendants collected the passengers' passports.
 The plane then started gaining altitude, and it was announced that they were diverting to Larnaca.
 The aircraft safely landed at Larnaca International Airport at 08:46 local time (UTC+3), and stopped in a remote parking area.
 The airport was then closed to all incoming and outgoing traffic.

 Resolution

 After landing at Larnaca, negotiations began and everyone on board was freed except three passengers and four crew.
 The hijacker later demanded to see his estranged wife, living in Cyprus, and sought asylum in the country.
 He also gave police a letter addressed to his former wife.
 Cypriot state media said that the hijacker wanted the release of female prisoners in Egypt, and, according to Egyptian officials, he had been asking to speak to European Union officials.

 Seven more people later exited the plane via the stairs, and a crew member climbed down from a cockpit window.
 At 14:41 local time, the Cypriot foreign ministry tweeted that the hijacking was over, and the hijacker had been arrested.
 None of the passengers or crew were harmed.
 In an earlier tweet, the ministry identified the hijacker as Seif Eldin Mustafa, an Egyptian national.

 Later in the day, a photo was circulated of a passenger seen smiling beside Mustafa, whose supposed explosive belt was visible underneath his coat.
 The passenger was later identified as Ben Innes, and the photo went viral.
-A security expert described Innes's actions as irresponsible and one University of Cambridge psychologist said Innes might have been driven by "pure narcissism", explaining that social media lacks the checks and balances of older forms of communication.

-As a result of security concerns, officials at Cairo International Airport delayed the departure of a flight bound for John F. Kennedy International Airport in New York City.
+Innes later stated that he simply wanted "a chance to get a closer look" at the supposed explosive device to determine whether the device was real.